Without men there would be no prostitutes.

 But what of Anna?
 Most of what is known of her comes from legal records of the time, for she continued to get in trouble with the law—and continued to be a streetwalker.
 According to an Italian book on the subject, she “attended tailors, butchers and innkeepers.”
 She hadn’t achieved Fillide’s success.

-It was shocking for obvious reasons, but also because in the final painting, Mary’s dress is hitched up and disordered to show her bare feet and her hair is a mess.
-If this was really Anna’s body dragged from the river, Caravaggio caught the realism of the moment.
+It was shocking for obvious reasons, but also because in the final painting Mary’s dress is hitched up and disordered to show her bare feet and her hair is a mess.
+If this was really Anna’s body dragged from the river, Caravaggio caught the realism of her death.
 But for people who wanted to see the peaceful, sacred end of the life of the mother of Christ, this wasn’t it.
-Massimo told us on the tour that Caravaggio may have painted the purported murderer into the picture as a dark, bearded figure in the background who’s showing very little emotion, unlike those around the body.
+Massimo told us that Caravaggio may have painted the purported murderer into the picture as a dark, bearded figure in the background who’s showing very little emotion, unlike those around the body.
 But that may also be legend.
 Nevertheless, it was a sad end for Anna.

 Two years after starting his Death of the Virgin (now in the Louvre), Caravaggio killed Ranuccio with a knife.
 With Anna gone, could Fillide have played into the deadly animosity between the two men?
 Perhaps.
 Graham-Dixon argues that Caravaggio likely moonlighted as a pimp—after all, what better way to be sure he had models at his disposal?
 Having lost Anna, had he tried to steal Fillide from Ranuccio, setting up a rivalry between the two men?
 The usual story says the men fought over a tennis match, but Graham-Dixon disagrees, writing that the match was only a ruse to set up a duel over slighted honor.

 Ranuccio was dead and Caravaggio exiled for murder.
-Caravaggio died in 1610—perhaps of malaria, perhaps following an attack on him by the Knights of Malta, which is a whole other post!—while on his way back to Rome having finally secured a pardon for Ranuccio’s murder.
+He died in 1610—perhaps of malaria, perhaps following an attack on him by the Knights of Malta (which is a whole other post!)—while on his way back to Rome having finally secured a pardon for Ranuccio’s murder.